Qiskit/qiskit-addon-cutting/INSTALL.rst

 intend to use.

-  - The automatic wire cut search in the ``cutqc`` package depends on CPLEX, which is only available on Intel chips.
+  - The automatic wire cut search in the ``cutqc`` package depends on CPLEX, which is only available on Intel chips and is not yet available for Python 3.12.
   - The entanglement forging tool requires PySCF, which does not support Windows.

 In each case, one method that is guaranteed to work is to :ref:`use